Simple free star-autonomous categories and full coherence: Proof that the category of -nets is free star-autonomous

 \subsection{Proof of Proposition~\ref{iso-prop}}

 In this paper we have defined a \emph{net} as an equivalence class of \emph{linkings}.
-To obtain the same two-level distinction with the category $\netstara$ of \cite{BCST96}, we shall use a similar convention: henceforth \defn{net} refers to an equivalence class, and \defn{circuit} refers to an individual representative in a class.\footnote{Thus, in particular, we shall always assume a circuit satisfies the correctness criterion.}
+For $\netstara$ we shall use a similar two-level convention: henceforth \defn{circuit-net} refers to an equivalence class (a morphism of $\netstara$) and \defn{circuit} refers to a representative.\footnote{Thus, in particular, we shall always assume a circuit satisfies the correctness criterion.} For example, given morphisms $x:a\to b$ and $y:c\to d$ in $\A$, here is a normal (\ie, redex-free\footnote{\cite{BCST96} was forced to work with equivalence classes including un-normalized circuits since thinning links could block redexes.}) circuit $\unit\tensor\big((b\tensor c\perp)\perp\tensor I\big)\to (a\tensor d\perp)\perp$:

-Given $\A$-shapes $S$ and $T$ define a \defn{normal circuit} $S\to T$ as a normal circuit with a single input wire of type $S$ and a single output wire of type $T$.
-More precisely\footnote{One must work with equivalence classes of circuits (nets) since thinning links may block redexes.}, a normal circuit is any representative of a net in $\netstara$ from $S$ to $T$ which is normalised.
-For example, given morphisms $x:a\to b$ and $y:c\to d$ in the generating category $\A$, here is a normal circuit $\tu\tensor\big((b\tensor c\perp)\perp\tensor I\big)\to (a\tensor d\perp)\perp$:

-There is one notational difference: we write $\tu$ for the tensor unit, denoted $\top$ in \cite{BCST96}.
-Define an \defn{abstract circuit} as a normal circuit modulo the ordering of thinning links attached along each wire.
-For example, the following normal circuit denotes the same abstract circuit as the normal circuit above:
+(We write $\unit$ for the tensor unit, denoted $\top$ in \cite{BCST96}.)
+Define a \defn{canonical circuit} as a normal circuit modulo the ordering of thinning links attached along each wire.
+For example, the following normal circuit denotes the same canonical circuit as the normal circuit above: